 Hence, in this case, we recommend that you disable queueing for the campaigns as your flash sale would have ended by the time the delayed campaigns reach users located within the DND timezones.

 As discussed under Journey Campaigns, all journey campaigns are tied to a journey and are sent to your users as per the conditions defined while creating it.
 Thus, given the dependent nature of journey campaigns, a queueing duration can be specified only for the journey and is automatically applied to all its campaigns.
 As shown below, it can be configured through the journey's Frequency Capping & DND section.

 All journey campaigns are queued for 2 Days by default if Frequency Capping, DND Hours or a combination of both settings are currently applicable to a user.

-How Delivery Time is Determined for a User When Campaign is Queued as per DND, Frequency Capping & Time Gap Settings
+You must be wondering how delivery time is determined for a ser when the campaign is Queued as per DND, Frequency Capping & Time Gap settings.

 Let's go over a use-case to help you understand how a combination of your Frequency Capping, Time Gap and DND settings help determine when a queued campaign is delivered to a user.